CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 * In the run-up to the extract, an inventory of all things relevant to information security (hardware, software, data media, folders, documents, etc.) must be compiled.
 * Each employee must be informed in writing of the things he is responsible for.
 This avoids that an employee cares about his own things well, things for the supposedly someone else is responsible, however, remain lying.
 * Old equipment, data carriers, etc., which are no longer required, must be disposed of in accordance with OPS.1.1.8 Erasure and destruction prior to removal.
-Under no circumstances should old resources simply be left behind, even if the landlord, tenant or buyer wishes their further use or promises disposal.
+Under no circumstances may old equipment be left behind, even if the landlord, tenant or buyer requests their further use or promises disposal.
 After completing the excerpt, all rooms must be checked to ensure that no safety-critical items have actually been left behind.
 Things are often forgotten, especially in remote storage areas such as cellars and attics.
 All objects of professional use must be collected, removed and, if necessary, subsequently disposed of safely.
 The safety recommendations for removals from ORP.1 organization should be considered.